dervish77/StackCPU/README.md

 #### Add Numbers from 1 to 5

 ```
-    // adds numbers from 1 to 5, prints sum
+    // adds numbers from 1 to 5, outputs sum

         CLS
         PSH #1